A winning chance with standards

 How does this apply to other areas of business and life?

 Have you ever had something troubling that you needed to do over and over again?
 Maybe you only performed the activity every now and then.
 No matter how often you do something whether it's entering a sales order, assembling parts or just getting to the right setting on your computer standards document the best successful practice of any process this way it can be repeated time and time again and eventually improved upon.
 The best part about a standard procedure is it can be used on virtually anything from manufacturing, service, software and even in your home.

 Though you may not work in a shop or ever be a part of a huge erp implementation standards set the bar high and sometimes low but no matter where it's set the standard will work.
-Here's a copy of the template used in the same erp implementation in this week's listen to the gemba, try it out for yourself.
-Please not though the macros and coding were removed from the format used in the Avante implementation so that everyone can use it.
-If you are interested in using the format that has a form in it, which makes loading your data into the SOP a little easier and cleaner just send us a message and we would be happy to share.
+If you are interested in using the format shown here, click on the link below and try it out.

 Your comment will be posted after it is approved.

 Click Here to Submit Your Post on Listen to the Gemba.